alex-bellon/wikipedia/README.md

 - [Vehicle registration plates of Europe](https://en.wikipedia.org/wiki/Vehicle_registration_plates_of_Europe)
 - [Verdana-gate](https://en.wikipedia.org/wiki/Verdana#Usage) - The "scandal" that ensued when IKEA changed their main typeface from Futura to Verdana.
 - [Water jousting](https://en.wikipedia.org/wiki/Water_jousting) - a form of jousting where the adversaries, carrying a lance and protected only by a shield, stand on a platform on the stern of a boat.
+- [Whamageddon](https://en.wikipedia.org/wiki/Whamageddon) - a game played during the 24 days before Christmas Eve in which players try to go from December 1 to the start of Christmas Eve as per European celebrations on the 24th December (midnight on the 24th December or 24:00 on the 24th of December) without hearing "Last Christmas" by Wham!

 ### Galleries, Glossaries and Lists
 - [Gallery of sovereign state flags](https://en.wikipedia.org/wiki/Gallery_of_sovereign_state_flags)